ray5273/comentario/docs/content/configuration/backend/dynamic/markdown.images.enabled.en.md

     - configuration
     - dynamic configuration
     - administration
+seeAlso:
+    - markdown.links.enabled.en
+    - markdown.tables.enabled.en
 ---

 This [dynamic configuration](/configuration/backend/dynamic) parameter configures whether images can be inserted in comments.

 <!--more-->

+* If set to `On`, commenters can insert [images](/kb/markdown#images) in comments.
-If set to `Off`, commenters won't be able to insert [images](/kb/markdown#images) in comments.
-Only applies to newly written comments.
+* If set to `Off`, commenters won't be able to insert images, and the corresponding markup will be removed from the resulting text.

+This setting only applies to newly written comments and does not affect images in existing comments.